Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times

 \section{Sampling and estimation methodology}

 Our methodology can be separated into three parts, summarized here and expounded in three subsections.
-For a given target variable and location defining the extreme event, we \begin{enumerate} \item run a relatively short direct numerical simulation (``short DNS''), identify the extreme events within it, and generate a dataset of boosted ensembles for each event at a range of ASTs; \item estimate conditional tail distributions for each event and each AST separately; \item combine the conditional tails into an unconditional (``climatological'') tail, using the estimators specified below, for a range of ASTs, and select the optimal one based on the skill of the corresponding tail estimate in reproducing the tail of a ``long DNS''.
+For a given target variable and location defining the extreme event, we \begin{enumerate} \item run a relatively short direct numerical simulation (``short DNS''), identify the extreme events within it, and generate a dataset of boosted ensembles for each event at a range of ASTs; \item estimate tail distributions, conditional on the event and the AST; \item combine the conditional tails into an unconditional (``climatological'') tail, using the estimators specified below, for a range of ASTs, and select the optimal AST based on the skill of the corresponding tail estimate in reproducing the tail of a ``long DNS''.